Note- this was something I wrote just months after filing for divorce in 2018. To date the bravest act I feel like I have done personally.

 I did not have a horrible childhood.
 I was healthy, came from a safe family home, loving parents, but sheltered.
 Looking back there are so many normalcies that we as children were sheltered from, “for our good”, that in hindsight I would beg to differ that this was the outcome.
 It bred entitlement, unwillingness to have perspective, a shortage of communication skills, a real lack of life knowledge, and this covers sports, music, movies, education, culture, and real world issues.
 This of course is the perspective of a woman; however the opposite was true for the men in the community as they were pushed heavily to work hard, make money, and provide for not only their families but for the “church” as well.
 A woman like myself with this built in desire to study more, have a career, face new challenges, only brought on the label of “rebellious” because, it was contradicting to the belief: a woman’s place is in the home, cleaning, cooking, bearing children, and teaching.

 In 2015 we had the foundation of our life as we knew it shaken.
 Several years after the cult leader had passed away and the cult was under a new dictatorship, we learned that the founder of the cult had been molesting a young girl for many years.
 As much as this shook our world, it did not shock me in fact, I guessed it.
 It disgusted and angered me to hear how long and how far this sick man had taken his power of control.
 The reason I guessed this when told by the cults new leader of the time, you will never guess what we heard … was because of things I witnessed and heard growing up around this cult founder.
 Growing up with a gradual dose of oddities you think this is normal, looking back I know it is not.
-At 75 years of age you do not wake up your “grandkids” by rubbing all the way up their legs, you do not sit around and talk with your “grandkids” at ages 8-12 about sex and how you still enjoy it, you do not watch porn with kids of this age, and make inappropriate comments.
+At 75 years of age you do not wake up your “grandkids” by rubbing all the way up their legs, you do not sit around and talk with your “grandkids” at ages 8-12 about sex and how you still enjoy it, and make inappropriate comments.
 This was the normal for him, and as a child you assume that this must be the normal behavior for all men that age.
 When we learned of this information, I said to my husband, everything is a scam, our entire life is a scam, it is built on a complete lie.
-Which he immediately told me I could not say that, and it was in fact not true but, months later he would agree with me.
-At this point I felt like the only real thing in my life was my four children.
+Which this thought was so hard to swallow but, at this point I felt like the only real thing in my life was my four children.

-At the end of 2017 after so much pressure from my husband, we both sought help in counseling.
+At the end of 2017, we both sought help in counseling.
 This was a hard step for me, because once again I was trained that you do not share your problems with anyone.
 Well, we were told we shouldn’t have problems.
 I would say that seeking help was life changing, for me.
 To hear that the anger, confusion, brokenness I was feeling was not only normal but to be expected, that alone was like someone took 1,000 pounds off of my back.
-You see, I had been being told to get over it, and made to feel like if I ever wanted us to work as a family I needed to just drop it. ( the affair or anything related) These counseling sessions were challenging on basic levels.
+You see, I had been being told to get over it, to forget the past, just move on.
+These counseling sessions were challenging on basic levels.
 Boundaries in a marriage?
 Personal boundaries?
 I had not a clue what that even meant… that was never a question for us.
 You see, marriage in a cult works like this, what husband says.. we do, no question.
 Reason being, we are taught they are the head of the house and it is them who would “answer to the lord” for the household, therefore full responsibility lands on their shoulders.
 Women have no need for opinions, desires, dreams, and certainly no need for boundaries.
 Die already to self was the idea.

 As 2017 came to an end, a year of heartbreak, tears, and I would say on the verge of depression….. not only did I feel like I learned a lot, I started to change how I thought.
 I told myself I was going to start mentally checking things off a list I was raised to believe were wrong, but it bothered me inside I had not pursued.
 Doctors- at 37 I had never been to a doctor, only exception was the birth of 2 of my 4 children when we hired a midwife to come to the house.
 I changed that, I scheduled appointments and got caught up on all my doctor visits.
 College, this was a big one for me.. a dream of mine since middle school.
-I took my SAT test, and got accepted into the college of my choice to pursue a BA in Spanish.
-Spanish being another huge passion of mine that brought me so much grief in the cult, because it was not only education but people didn’t see a point in learning Spanish.
-It brought much criticism and at one point I was grounded from studying by my husband because, he was uncomfortable with the pressure he was getting from “friends” for having a wife who was studying.
+I took my SAT test, and got accepted into the college of my choice and continue to study today.

 Growing up I was taught, even if that be indirectly, that divorce and separation were a sin, and in our culture it was reason for people to be cut off from the church and those they loved.
 It was this belief that for me was the largest mental hurdle to jump, and I believe what made this so difficult (outside of the fact that this concept of divorce went against everything I was taught and advice I was receiving), was the fact that this was a decision I had to make for myself.
 While that may sound asinine, I was at 37 years old coming to the realization that I indeed could be the captain of my own ship.